Tamgros/solana-as-api/README.md

 Next steps, TODOs:
 * JWT type format
 * token gating flow
+    * Some tokens represent different rate limits.
+How do you queue if there is ever a capacity reached?
+    * AMM?
 * Token tx flow
 * Utilize the usage field of NFTs for access rights